-Las Vegas police release more documents from massacre investigation
+Las Vegas massacre: Housekeeper describes interaction with gunman

 The man and his friends ran again until he couldn't go on.
 Someone carried him to an ambulance, he said.

-He wasn't the only one who needed to get to a hospital.
+He wasn't the only one in that spot who needed to get to a hospital.

 A law enforcement officer came along and "threw me and several other people" into the bed of a pickup and sped them to a hospital.